 The girl’s mother and her companion searched for her daughter and detected crying emanating from within a residence.
 Her companion gazed through the window and observed a man in a room with the girl.

-If you or anyone you know have been affected by the people highlighted in this article, then please report those individuals to the Police on 101 (999 if an emergency) or visit their online resources for further details of the options for reporting a crime.
-You can also make a report at Crimestoppers should you wish to be completely anonymous.
+If you or anyone you know has been affected by the individuals highlighted on this website, please report them to the Police on 101 (999 in an emergency) or visit their online resources for further details on reporting a crime.
+You can also report to Crimestoppers if you wish to remain completely anonymous.
 There is help available on our support links page.